id4h4lling/project-weather-app/README.md

 # Weather App

 This weeks project was to make a weather app fetching api:s.
-We used Stockholm as the default city.
+We used Berlin as the default city.

 ## The problem